 Graduate assessment centre etiquette: handling the social side

-The social aspects of assessment centres, such as lunch or coffee breaks, often cause anxiety.
+The social aspects of assessment centres, such as lunch or coffee breaks, can cause anxiety.
 Here's how to chat to graduate recruiters while coping with canapés.

 If preparation is the key to success at assessment centres for graduate jobs, what can you do to get ready for the parts of the day that call for improvisation – the social intervals, such as tea and coffee breaks and meals?
 Most undergraduates have little experience of socialising in a professional context, and often it’s these parts of the assessment centre process that cause most anxiety.

-It's likely that some of the more casual opportunities to socialise will be lost if your assessment centre is held virtually as a result of the coronavirus pandemic.
-Nonetheless, you will still have to consider your approach when it comes to other opportunities to communicate with recruiters and other candidates – such as interviews and group activities.
+It's likely that some of the more casual opportunities to socialise will be lost if your assessment centre is held virtually.
+Nonetheless, there will still be times when you will need to communicate with other candidates and assessors, such as in scheduled breaks or in interviews and group exercises.
 Some of the advice in this article should help with this.
-It's also a good idea to take a look at our article on what to expect and how to succeed during a virtual assessment centre.
+It's also a good idea to take a look at our article on what to expect and how to succeed during a virtual assessment centre .

 Brush up on your industry and employer research

 Reviewing what you know about the organisation and its work will help you to feel more confident when you're talking to recruiters.
 Even in a relatively informal situation such as a meal that is not formally part of the assessment process, you can make a positive impression by coming across as someone who has good commercial awareness and is genuinely interested in the business.

 Introduce yourself with confidence

 When starting a conversation with a recruiter, introduce yourself with your name and a little relevant background information, such as your degree subject, where you are studying and what year you are in.
 This is often enough to provide a starting point for a conversation.
 Our advice on perfecting your personal pitch and interview introductions will help you craft the perfect opener.